will-cern/xroofit-readthedocs/docs/source/day1.rst

 Test Statistics
 -------------
-`Test statistics` are functions that map a dataset onto a single value.
-In RooFit they are represented by classes inheriting from ``RooAbsTestStatistic``.
+`Test Statistics` are functions that map a dataset onto a single value.
+Some, but not all, test statistics take the form of the summation of a quantity over the entries of the dataset and therefore the calculation can readily be parallelized across the entries.
+Such batch-computable test statistics are represented in RooFit by classes inheriting from `RooAbsTestStatistic`.
+Two such statistics are:

+  * `Negative Log Likelihoood`: represented by  ``RooNLLVar`` in RooFit.
+  * `chi-squared`: represented by ``RooXYChi2Var`` in RooFit.

 Fit Results
 ------------
-`Fit Results` represent the result of a minimization of a `test statistic`.
+`Fit Results` represent the result of a minimization of an `objective function`.
 In RooFit fit results are represented by the ``RooFitResult`` class.

 Workspaces
 ------------